 What is very, very clear is that we collectively know that something is wrong.
 We know that we are now working in a global economy.
 We know that something really weird is happening in this global marketplace.
 For example, state, provincial and national boundaries don’t mean a whole lot to the on-line crowd.
 And these people are causing a very significant power shift that is leaving us confused, and possibly threatened.

 The nature of work has changed.
-Our employees are becoming more empowered whether we intend it or not.
-We have very powerful tools at our disposal.
-And we know that building a better bottom line is getting tougher and tougher.
+Our employees are becoming more empowered, whether we intend it or not and whether we like it or not.
+We now, and all, have very powerful tools at our disposal.
+And we also know that building a better bottom line is getting tougher and tougher.
 Knowlegeable Management has something to do with, and say about these very significant changes in the workplace, and in the marketplace.

 In my view, that KM is “claimed” by so many diverse interests is one reason why the discipline is not advancing steadily, or strategically.
-Tactical, expertise-specific promotion is widening the chasm rather than nailing the bridge together.
+Tactical, expertise-specific promotion is widening the chasm rather than bolting the bridge together.
 The complexity of this situation is exacerbated by vocabulary and perception differences.
-A KM professional might speak of “systems” with IT the farthest thing from his mind.
-An IT manager may lay out the new infrastructure “requirements” and make only passing reference to business applications.
+For example, a KM professional might speak of “systems,” with IT the farthest thing from his mind.
+An IT manager may lay out new infrastructure “requirements” and make only passing reference to business issues and needs.
 HR professionals may speak of “networking” and “collaboration” and assume that everyone understands these things happen via a wide range of vehicles (only some of which are technical).

 What is missing in this debate is business direction, and business impatience.
-KM needs to be told to get its act in order by general managers.
+KM needs to be told by general managers to get its act together.
 It needs to be told to set the turf aside and start looking at the big picture.
-And that big picture is about profit, delivery, efficiency, cost reduction and focus.
-Key elements in that scenario include the effective deployment and management of Information Systems so that corporations and agencies can start effectively leveraging one of their most precious assets – corporate information.
+And that big picture is about profit, delivery, efficiency, effectiveness, cost reduction and focus.
+Key elements in that scenario include the better deployment and management of Information Systems so that corporations and agencies can start effectively leveraging one of their most precious assets – corporate information.
 And out of that will come, unavoidably, a very long overdue practice and process re-engineering.
 For with Information Management in a knowledge based organization, overlap, duplication and gaps become glaringly evident.